sjtu-cs222/Group_11/README.md

 Finally, `bash run_main.sh`.

-This is a multi-purpose piece code, and can be used for training, testing and decoding your own dataset.
+This is a multi-purpose piece code, and can be used for training, testing or decoding your own dataset.